 This pull-out sheet is meant to be used regularly when making an occupational health and safety inspection of the worksite.
 Checklists are a useful tool for identifying hazards.
-Although usually filled out by the manager, they are especially good when used in participatory way along with the workers.
+Although usually filled out by the manager, they are especially good when used to enage with the workers.

-Danger stickers
+Hazard stickers

-A sheet of adhesive stickers has been provided which the employer can place on equipment or chemical products or even sections of the worksite which should be 'off limits' to young workers because of their danger.
+A sheet of adhesive stickers has been provided which the employer can place on equipment or chemical products or even sections of the worksite which should be prohibited to young workers because of the risk.
 It is a light-hearted way of providing a warning.
 A good activity to conduct with young workers new on the job is to do a walk-through of the work site with the young worker and his/her direct supervisor, pointing out possible hazards and affixing the stickers.